In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 These items all make it easier for your ideal audience to find you.

-All of these items and those listed below should ideally optimize from the get-go.
+All of these items and those listed below should ideally be optimized from the get-go.

 Change the Name of Your Video Before Loading